ffbeast/ffbeast.github.io/index.md

 Do you want more power on your steering wheel?
 Do you want to fill all details that DD wheel is capable to communicate, but constrained by a budget that falls short of branded alternatives?
-It is not a problem any more: just build it yourself without much pressure on your pocket!
+It is not a problem any more.

+**Just build it yourself without much pressure on your pocket!**

 [<img src="assets/images/wheel_crop.jpg" width="360">](docs/en/wheel.html)